Same-Sex Kisses in Films Like 'Carol' Are Being Censored On Planes

 Via Twitter, it came to light last week that Delta was censoring the same-sex kissing scenes in Carol, when comedian Cameron Esposito noticed the erasure of all lesbian kissing, while also observing that other films shown on Delta contained unedited sexual content.

-BTW my seatmate totally watching something where Paul Giamatti was participating in BDSM w/ a lady but CAROL had no kissing!?— Cameron Esposito (@cameronesposito) August 3, 2016
+BTW my seatmate totally watching something where Paul Giamatti was participating in BDSM w/ a lady but CAROL had no kissing!?
+VERY MAD.— Cameron Esposito (@cameronesposito) August 3, 2016

 As AfterEllen reports, the edited version of Carol shown on Delta removed all the scenes demonstrating same-sex physical affection, but left in similar scenes portraying heterosexual couples.
 In an official statement, Delta claims to have no choice over the editing, and explains that they simply chose one of two versions offered by Carol's producers, The Weinstein Company; the edited version Delta selected omitted all same-sex kissing scenes.
 And while it is certainly true that Delta does not hold editing rights, Carol's screenwriter, Phyllis Nagy, tweeted that at least two other airlines—American and United—have chosen to show the unedited, theatrically released version of the film.